tmont/tail-stack-events/README.md

     -f,--follow             Like "tail -f", poll forever
-    -n,--number [num]       Number of messages to display (max 100, defaults to 10) --outputs               Print out the stack outputs after tailing is complete --region [region]       The AWS region the stack is in (defaults to us-east-1)
+    -n,--number [num]       Number of messages to display (max 100, defaults to 10) --outputs               Print out the stack outputs after tailing is complete --profile [name]        Name of credentials profile to use --key [key]             API key to use connect to AWS --secret [secret]       API secret to use to connect to AWS --region [region]       The AWS region the stack is in (defaults to us-east-1)

+  Credentials:
+    By default, this script will use the default credentials you have configured on your machine (either from the "default" profile in ~/.aws/credentials or in various environment variables).
+If you wish to use a different profile, specify the name in the --profile option.
+If you with to specify the key/secret manually, use the --key and --secret options.

   Examples: